LeBron scores 25 as Lakers end three-game skid, beat Jazz

 Mike Conley had 20 points and Rudy Gobert had a double double with 19 points and 16 rebounds for the Jazz.

 Johnson, who was just re-signed to another 10-day contract earlier in the day, scored six consecutive points in the fourth quarter.
-He tied the game at 83 with a 15-foot pull-up jumper.
-He scored a layup with a nice move around Rudy Gobert to give the Lakers a 89-87 lead.
+He tied the game at 83 with a 15-foot pull-up jumper, and he later scored a layup with a nice move around Rudy Gobert to give the Lakers a 89-87 lead.

+James had suggested the smaller Lakers lineup attack Gobert and the basket.
+It worked.

+”I’m just trying to put everyone in position to be successful and reading the game while the game was going on and I knew the way we could be successful offensively,” James said. ”The guys responded well to what I saw and Stanley had a big-time game.”

 Austin Reaves had a tip-in basket off his own miss to put the Lakers ahead by four and Avery Bradley made a key 3-pointer in the corner, off an assist from Johnson, for a 95-89 lead.
 Johnson made 7 of 9 shots and also had seven rebounds.